saisritejakuppa/saisritejakuppa.github.io/_posts/2022-08-22-DeepLearningMain.md

 Since I have some exprience in deep learning and working with images.
 We will be sticking to image datasets alone and sometime later I will be including NLP as well.

-Part 1: Setting a project
+<a href="https://saisritejakuppa.github.io/blog/2022/DeepLearningSeries-1/">Part 1: Setting a project</a>